mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

+* We released some improvements for [Feedback](/developerportal/app-insights/feedback/):
   * The 'Convert to Story' button has been re-designed for clarity
   * We have improved the formatting on all feedback notifications

 #### Fixes